Matt Davis (rugby league)

-Matt Davis (born 5 July 1996) is an English rugby league footballer who plays as a or for Leigh Leopards in the Super League, who won the Challenge Cup in 2023.
+Matt Davis (born 5 July 1996) is an English rugby league footballer who plays as a or for the Leigh Leopards in the Super League, who whom he won the Challenge Cup in 2023.

-His brother Sam Davis is currently playing for Salford Red Devils in the Betfred Super League.

 He played for the London Broncos in the Championship, and on loan from London at the Hemel Stags and the London Skolars in League 1.
 He has previously played for the Warrington Wolves in the Super League, and spent time on loan from Warrington at the Rochdale Hornets in the Championship and the Broncos in the Super League.

 Background

 Matt Davis was born in Burbage, Leicestershire, England.

-His younger brother Sam is a for Salford Red Devils.
+His younger brother Sam Davis is a who plays for the London Broncos in the Betfred Championship.

 Early career

 Matt Davis previously played with the Leicester Storm in the Conference League South and featured in the Midlands Regional Academy.